weiju/ratr0-engine/README.md

 On modern systems, RATR0 will build on top of SDL, while on retro systems it will be direct hardware abstraction.

+## Why did I create RATR0 ?

+RATR0 is all about learning: learning to understand the Amiga hardware as it concerns game development, learning what goes on in a game engine all the while creating fun, fast on the Amiga.

+I wanted to create a way to facilitate game development for myself, and enable me to work the way I want, which would be typically on a modern Mac or Linux laptop.

+I just enjoy programming for fun while I am outside in a coffee shop or in the backyard.

+## Why I chose C over assembly and C++

+C for me represents an acceptable compromise as an implementation language.
+It is high level enough to create maintainable systems, and also has great compilers that support modern C language standards.
+While there exist a modern GCC version for the Amiga, my main target platform is Amiga OS 1.3, which is not necessarily easy to develop for with GCC, so I decided that C++ on Amiga is not for me.
+I used to write a lot of assembly code in my teens, but nowadays I try to avoid using it.
+It allows for a great amount of control for sure, but it invites the introduction of a lot of hard to find errors, and typically it results in much more, much harder to understand code.

+## Why a library ?

+RATR0 is designed as a C library for the main reason that it is simple.
+I tried to avoid making it too much of a framework, because it's hard to predict what kind of games are supposed to be developed with it.
+So this will start as a small library and the idea is that genre specific enhancements can be built on top of it.

 ## Restrictions

 Since the plan is to target legacy architectures, at the core almost all